dolfly/nmdb/doc/network.rst

 REQ_DEL_* and REQ_CACHE_DEL
   You guessed it, they share the payload format too: first the key size (32 bits), and then the key.
+REQ_CAS and REQ_CACHE_CAS
+  First the key size, then the old value size, then the new value size, and then the key, the old value and the new value.

 Replies